Thalhammer/jwt-cpp/README.md

 A header only library for creating and validating json web tokens in c++.

 ## Signature algorithms
-jwt-cpp currently supports all algorithms used in normal applications.
-It does not yet support the optional PS256, PS384, PS512 defined in later versions of the specification.
-Those are not used in the wild yet and the modular design of jwt-cpp allows one to add them without any problems.
-If you need them feel free to open a pull request.
+As of version 0.2.0 jwt-cpp supports all algorithms defined by the spec.
+The modular design of jwt-cpp allows one to add additional algorithms without any problems.
+If you need any feel free to open a pull request.
+For the sake of completeness, here is a list of all supported algorithms:
+* HS256
+* HS384
+* HS512
+* RS256
+* RS384
+* RS512
+* ES256
+* ES384
+* ES512
+* PS256
+* PS384
+* PS512

 ## Examples
 Simple example of decoding a token and printing all claims: